 Which of the following do you think is a good way to show appreciation for the life of your late aunt?

 In September 2013, I was privileged to spend a few days with my aunt.
-She convinced me that we had agreed upon my visit; but the truth is that of her own volition, she had programmed it in her mind.
+She convinced me that we had agreed upon my visit; but the truth is that of her own volition, she had programmed it in her mind, and reminded me often that it had to happen.
 I felt obligated to honor her schedule, and it turned out to be our last visit.

 She was suffering some of the physical and mental limitations which come with life after 80, but they did not prevent her from making me laugh and enjoying her company.